What is Atlantic RBCA?

 • Promotes site remediation and redevelopment throughout Atlantic Canada;

-• Provides a harmonized approach to regulatory and legislative processes in Atlantic Canada; and
+• Provides a harmonized approach to regulatory and legislative processes in Atlantic Canada;

 • Ensures equivalent or better protection than the CCME Canada-wide Standards for petroleum hydrocarbons in soil for specific Atlantic Canada applications.